top of page

-Hello // At the moment I am excited about:
+Hello // Currently, I'm excited about:

--Completing my term as reader for The Oxford Flash Fiction Prize, continuing as a NED at NCCH
+- Completing my term as reader for The Oxford Flash Fiction Prize

 Some recent feedback from poets I admire about my latest work: